miguelms95/miguelms95/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as Senior Software Engineer at [NEXT Digital Hub (Iberia)](https://www.nextdigital.es/).
-Fullstack developer.
+- 🔭 I’m currently working as Tech Lead at [NEXT Digital (Iberia)](https://www.nextdigital.es/).
 - 💻 Main stack: Java, Spring Boot, Angular/VueJS, Python, Ruby on Rails.
-Passionate about automation, Docker, Kubernetes.
+- 🚀 Passionate about automation, good practices, testing, infra and DX.
 - 📫 How to reach me: yo@miguelms.es
 - 🌱 I’m currently working in side projects with Ionic, VueJS and Ruby On Rails.
 Always learning.